Best Sandals for Neuropathy for Minimal Pain

 Fisherman’s Sandal Neuropathy

-The Orthofeet Alpine and Naples extra-depth Orthopedic sandals are ideal for individuals with conditions such as Neuropathy and arthritis.
+The Orthofeet Alpine and Laguna extra-depth Orthopedic sandals are ideal for individuals with conditions such as Neuropathy and arthritis.

 • Smooth and seamless interior with extra depth and wider width design for less pressure and irritation.

-• Wider widths are available and have an extra depth design for more toe room.
+• Wider widths are available; an extra-depth design is required for more toe room.

-• The Ortho-Cushioning system is lightweight with an air-cushioned sole for maximum comfort, shock absorbency, and support.
+• The Ortho-Cushioning system is a lightweight, air-cushioned sole designed for maximum comfort, shock absorbency, and support.
+It’s particularly beneficial for individuals with conditions such as Neuropathy and arthritis.

 • A thick and durable high-traction rubber outsole.